Algeria: Fauna and flora

 The fennec fox is the national animal of Algeria.

 The varied vegetation of Algeria includes coastal, mountainous and grassy desert-like regions which all support a wide range of wildlife.

 In Algeria forest cover is around 1% of the total land area, equivalent to 1,949,000 hectares (ha) of forest in 2020, up from 1,667,000 hectares (ha) in 1990.
 In 2020, naturally regenerating forest covered 1,439,000 hectares (ha) and planted forest covered 510,000 hectares (ha).
 Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 6% of the forest area was found within protected areas.
 For the year 2015, 80% of the forest area was reported to be under public ownership, 18% private ownership and 2% with ownership listed as other or unknown.

 Many of the creatures constituting the Algerian wildlife live in close proximity to civilisation.
-The most commonly seen animals include the wild boars, jackals, and gazelles, although it is not uncommon to spot fennecs (foxes), and jerboas.
-Algeria also has a small African leopard and Saharan cheetah population, but these are seldom seen.
-A species of deer, the Barbary stag, inhabits the dense humid forests in the north-eastern areas.
+The most commonly seen animals include the wild boars, African wolves, and gazelles, although it is not uncommon to spot fennec foxes and jerboas.
+Algeria also has a small African leopard and Northwest African cheetah population, but these are seldom seen.
+A subspecies of red deer, the Barbary stag, inhabits the dense humid forests in the north-eastern areas.
 The fennec fox is the national animal of Algeria.

 A variety of bird species makes the country an attraction for bird watchers.
-The forests are inhabited by boars and jackals.
+The forests are inhabited by boars and wolves.
 Barbary macaques are the sole native monkey.
-Snakes, monitor lizards, and numerous other reptiles can be found living among an array of rodents throughout the semi arid regions of Algeria.
-Many animals are now extinct, including the Barbary lions, Atlas bears and crocodiles.
+Snakes, desert monitors, and numerous other reptiles can be found living among an array of rodents throughout the semi arid regions of Algeria.
+Many animals are now extinct, including the Barbary lions, Atlas bears and West African crocodiles.

 In the north, some of the native flora includes Macchia scrub, olive trees, oaks, cedars and other conifers.
 The mountain regions contain large forests of evergreens (Aleppo pine, juniper, and evergreen oak) and some deciduous trees.
 Fig, eucalyptus, agave, and various palm trees grow in the warmer areas.
 The grape vine is indigenous to the coast.
 In the Sahara region, some oases have palm trees.
 Acacias with wild olives are the predominant flora in the remainder of the Sahara.
 Algeria had a 2018 Forest Landscape Integrity Index mean score of 5.22/10, ranking it 106th globally out of 172 countries.

+The Botanical Garden Hamma is home to an estimated distinct plant species, including numerous rare and exotic varieties.

 Camels are used extensively; the desert also abounds with venomous and nonvenomous snakes, scorpions, and numerous insects.